ke-zhang-rd/krystal/docs/source/meta.rst

 .. attention::

   When the module containing the class is being imported for the first time.
-Keep this detail in mind for later.
+Keep this detail in mind, since it only running once.

 Classes Call
 ------------